Xilinx/PYNQ/docs/source/pynq_alveo.rst

 Memory banks are named based on the Alveo shell that is in use and can be found through the overlay class and in the shell's documentation.

-Buffers also need to be explicitly synchronised between the host and accelerator card memories.
+Buffers also need to be explicitly synchronized between the host and accelerator card memories.
 We have reloaded the terminology from our embedded devices with memory being ``flush`` ed and ``invalidate`` d.